vdankbaar/vdankbaar.github.io/Misc-math-notes/Extended20Euclidean20Algorithm.md

 ---
 title: Extended Euclidean Algorithm
 date created: Friday, August 16th 2024, 2:57:00 pm
-date modified: Friday, August 16th 2024, 2:57:44 pm
+date modified: Friday, August 16th 2024, 4:57:36 pm
 ---
 # Extended Euclidean Algorithm
 Given two starting numbers $a$ and $b$,
 The extended Euclidean Algorithm is often used to determine the inverse of $a$ modulo $b$.
-## Traditional method
+## Traditional Method
 The Extended Euclidean Algorithm starts with a run of the [Euclidean Algorithm](./Euclidean20Algorithm.md) to determine the various divisors (also determining the $gcd(a,b)$ along the way).
 Next the equations are written to take on the following form: $remainder = dividend-quotient * divisor$
 These equations are then substituted into one another to retrieve an equation of the form: